-The Corporation has developed and implemented, and the Board has approved, various corporate policies including a policy on 1) disclosure of Information, 2) the treatment of complaints, 3) insider trading, 4) harassment in the workplace, 5) majority voting, 6) shareholder engagement, 7) anti-fraud, 8) anticorruption and 9) social media.
+The Corporation has developed and implemented, and the Board has approved, various corporate policies including, but not limited to, a policy on 1) disclosure of Information, 2) the treatment of complaints, 3) insider trading, 4) harassment in the workplace, 5) majority voting, 6) shareholder engagement, 7) anti-fraud, 8) anti-corruption and 9) social media.
 The Corporation implemented an online training program for all employees on the contents of the Code and the Corporation's expectations in this regard.
 The Corporation has also put in place an Ethics Telephone Line and secured web-based service allowing employees to report anonymously and confidentially any concerns regarding compliance with the Code or questions relating to auditing, accounting matters and ethical issues.